Anti-Harassment Policy (Including Sexual Harassment)

 Sexual Assault Policy

 Sexual assault is a serious crime that will not be tolerated.
-Students who are assaulted are urged to promptly report the crime both to the police and to either Campus Security, the Vice President for Student Development, Dean of Students, or the Director or Assistant Director of Residence Life.
+Students who are assaulted are urged to promptly report the crime both to the police and to either Campus Security, the Senior Director of Student Success, Director of

 Cardinal Stritch University is committed to educating its community of students and employees regarding sexual assault, and will cooperate fully with the law and law enforcement officials in this process.
 Students and employees will receive such information through available brochures, workshops and printed materials.